freerasmea/freerasmea.github.io/_posts/2017-07-31-twitter-storm.md

 - In the caption, either describe Rasmea in your own words to your friends, or write your favorite memory you have of her.
 - At the end of your caption, make sure to include the link to buy tickets for her farewell event: [bit.ly/Rasmea1](http://www.brownpapertickets.com/event/3034273)

 Rasmea has dedicated her life to the cause of a #FreePalestine and to Arab communities across the world, including the past 23 years in Chicago.
-Even though she is leaving us, we will continue to #HonorRasmea!
+Even though she is leaving us, we will continue to **#HonorRasmea**!